Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     - ncn-w003

-    Are the above NCN groupings correct? [yes,no] yes Executing step: Ensure containerd is running and enabled on all Kubernetes NCNs.
+    Are the above NCN groupings correct? [yes,no] yes
+    INFO: Executing step: Ensure containerd is running and enabled on all Kubernetes NCNs.
-    Executing step: Ensure etcd is running and enabled on all Kubernetes manager NCNs.
+    INFO: Executing step: Ensure etcd is running and enabled on all Kubernetes manager NCNs.
-    Executing step: Start and enable kubelet on all Kubernetes NCNs.
+    INFO: Executing step: Start and enable kubelet on all Kubernetes NCNs.
-    Waiting up to 300 seconds for the Kubernetes API to become available The Kubernetes API is currently unreachable.
+    INFO: Waiting up to 300 seconds for the Kubernetes API to become available
+    INFO: The Kubernetes API is currently unreachable.
-    Kubernetes API is available
+    INFO: Kubernetes API is available
     ```

-    The `sat bootsys boot` command may fail with a message like the following:

-    ```text
-    Executing step: Start inactive Ceph services, unfreeze Ceph cluster and wait for Ceph health.
-    Waiting up to 120 seconds for Ceph to become healthy after unfreeze Waiting for condition "Ceph cluster in healthy state" timed out after 120 seconds
-    ERROR: Fatal error in step "Start inactive Ceph services, unfreeze Ceph cluster and wait for Ceph health." of platform services start: Ceph is not healthy.
-Please correct Ceph health and try again.
-    ```

-    (`ncn-m001#`) If a failure like the above occurs, then see the info-level log messages for
-    details about the Ceph health check failure.
-Depending on the configured log
-    level for SAT, the log messages may appear in `stderr`, or only in the log
-    file.
-For example:

-    ```bash
-    grep "fatal Ceph health warnings" /var/log/cray/sat/sat.log | tail -n 1
-    ```

-    Example output:

-    ```text
-    2021-08-04 17:28:21,945 - INFO - sat.cli.bootsys.ceph - Ceph is not healthy: The following fatal Ceph health warnings were found: POOL_NO_REDUNDANCY
-    ```

-    The particular Ceph health warning may vary.
-In this example, it is `POOL_NO_REDUNDANCY`.

-    If the warning is `PG_NOT_DEEP_SCRUBBED`, this alert should clear once Ceph deep scrubs of PGs
-    have completed.
-The time to complete this operation depends on the number of outstanding deep
-    scrub operations and the load on the Ceph cluster.
-See [Ceph Deep
-    Scrubs](../utility_storage/Ceph_Deep_Scrubs.md) for more information on deep scrubs.
-This alert
-    is more likely to occur if the system is powered off for an extended duration.

-    See [Manage Ceph Services](../utility_storage/Manage_Ceph_Services.md) for Ceph troubleshooting
-    steps, which may include restarting Ceph services.

-    Once Ceph is healthy, repeat the `sat bootsys boot --stage platform-services` command to finish
-    starting the Kubernetes cluster.
-    If any other errors are observed run the `sat bootsys boot --stage platform-services` command again
+    If any errors occur, after troubleshooting and fixing the issue, be sure to run the `sat bootsys
-    and verify if they are cleared.
+    boot --stage platform-services` command again until it succeeds as shown above.
+This will ensure
+    that all necessary steps are executed.

 1. (`ncn-m001#`) Check the space available on the Ceph cluster.